HomeLatest NewsOpinionCan smart meters make India energy efficient?

 Smart meters have the potential to revolutionise India's energy sector by enhancing efficiency, promoting sustainability, and reducing costs.

-In recent years, smart meters have been garnering attention for their potential to revolutionise management systems in India.
+In recent years, smart meters have been garnering attention for their potential to revolutionise energy management systems in India.
 These devices play a crucial role in minimising billing and collection inefficiencies, helping reduce aggregate technical and commercial losses, and enhancing overall grid operations.

 A study published in the International Journal for Legal Research and Analysis highlighted that Aggregate Technical and Commercial Losses in India currently stand at 15-16 percent, with an average annual loss of 34 percent.
 These losses not only strain the financial viability of distribution companies but also contribute to inefficiencies in the energy distribution system.